 Malaria is the most widespread endemic disease in Cameroon.
-Plasmodium falciparum is the predominant malaria parasite species; Anopheles gambiae s.l. is the primary vector responsible for transmission.
-The Government of Cameroon has made the fight against malaria a priority, with a highlight in the country's Health Sector Strategy (2016-2027).
+Plasmodium falciparum is the predominant malaria parasite species; Anopheles gambiae s.l. is the primary vector responsible for transmission. the Government of Cameroon has made the fight against malaria a priority, with a highlight in the country’s Health Sector Strategy, and the adoption of the High Burden High Impact stratification exercise in the National Malaria Strategic Plan.
+Cameroon’s current National Strategic Plan (NSP) for malaria control covers the period 2019–2023 and is the fifth iteration of a national strategy.

-Overall, Cameroon is among the 15 highest burden malaria countries, with 3% of all global malaria cases and 3% of malaria deaths in 2019 ; this represents the 3rd highest number of malaria cases in Central Africa (12.7% of cases).
-Suspected malaria cases caused 30 % of all medical consultations, and 21 % of visits to health facilities resulted in a diagnosis of laboratory-confirmed malaria.
-National statistics from 2015 note that in health facilities, 19 % of deaths were attributed to malaria, and 48 % of all hospital admissions were due to the suspicion of severe malaria.
+Overall, Cameroon is among the 15 highest burden malaria countries, with 2.9% of all global malaria cases and deaths, and 2.4% of malaria deaths in 2020 ; this represents the 3rd highest number of malaria cases in Central Africa (12.6% of cases in 2020).
+Suspected malaria cases caused 30% of all medical consultations, and 21 % of visits to health facilities resulted in a diagnosis of laboratory-confirmed malaria.
+National statistics from 2015 note that in health facilities, 19% of deaths were attributed to malaria, and 48 % of all hospital admissions were due to the suspicion of severe malaria.

-Cameroon expects to roll out Phase 1 of its Universal Health Coverage (UHC) initiative in 2021 .
+Cameroon is in the process of putting in place the prerequisites for the launch of Universal Health Coverage (UHC).
 The objective is to consolidate various free and subsidized care/treatment packages implemented throughout the country.
 The specifics of how malaria will be integrated into Phase 1 are still pending, but the National Malaria Control Program (NMCP) is engaged in the UHC development process.
 Malaria partners anticipate that UHC will increase access and quality of malaria service delivery for the Cameroonian population.

 Malaria in young children